magento/magento2-page-builder/docs/how-to/how-to-develop-container-content-type.md

-# How to create a custom content type container
+# How to develop a container content type

 <!-- {% raw %} -->
 This tutorial takes you through the process of creating a module with the name `VendorName_CustomContainer`.